basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/golang.md

 }
 ```

-All right, so we have some information about our Moby Dick collection
+We now have some information about our Moby Dick collection
 that we want to save.
 Storing this to Riak should look familiar by now:

 ```golang